Set up a project directory

 Running a Task

-Task is a command alias that you can execute easily via the CLI (e.g., pixi run ).
+task is a command alias that you can execute easily via the CLI (e.g., pixi run task-name).

 Run the following command to add a task and observe the changes in pyproject.toml file: